eshentong/SQL-Netflix/README.md

 <h2>4.
 SQL Codes Walk-through</h2>
 <p align="left"> After uploading the raw CSV file to MySQL, I realized that there were two issues: 1.
 There were null values 2.
-The unit in 'duration' column weren't unified. <br/>
+The units in 'duration' column weren't unified. <br/>
  Hence, I wrangled the data through dropping null values and unifying units by updating "season" to "min" :</p><br/>

 <pre><code class="language-sql"><p style="font-size: 8px;">